-The Practitioner/Orthodontist/Dentist makes the determination on the selection of the correct size and shape of the brackets for each unique patient treatment to be performed and tooth position.
+The Practitioner/Orthodontist/Dentist makes the determination on the selection of the correct wire based on material cross sections, and material types, for each unique patient treatment to be performed.
 The professional knows which devices to use at each stage of patient treatment.
+If any doubts are raised on the treatment plan coordinate with other professionals such as speech pathologists, otolaryngologists, physicians, dentists and/or orthodontists before proceeding.